mlbonatelli/SciCommMgz/ROADMAP.md

 ### Submission process
 - [ ] Instructions for authors
-- [ ] Using Google forms to submission process
 - [ ] Copyright transfer (?)
 - [ ] Author journey